An Exposure calculator to compare EV value and stops difference for any two camera or meter exposures is on the previous page.

 But ISO 100 metered EV 15, which is a different row in the EV chart, and of course, different settings of f/16 at 1/125 there, which also work if using ISO 100.
 These different settings will compute that EV 15, which due to ISO, is an Equivalent Exposure.
 ISO determines proper exposures for the settings, so to speak, and exposure cannot use the same settings at different ISO.
 So it's just different situations.
 Different light brightness does meter different EV values, requiring different settings.
 Then simply look up the proper settings on the correct EV row.
 Only one chart EV row has Equivalent Settings for that EV.

 So, exposure of the photo obviously depends on all three factors, aperture, shutter speed, and ISO.
-See Google for Exposure Triangle for more basics of that, which is about the very first concept photographers need to know about Exposure.
-Then knowing "photography" includes knowing when and why and how you give preference to each of those three parameters.
+See Google for Exposure Triangle for more basics of that, which is about the very first basic concept photographers need to know about Exposure.
+The "triangle" part is completely figurative, cute but probably confusing, as it does not exist.
+It only just refers to the three interacting elements of exposure.
+The three factors are all-important though, and the "knowing" of photography includes knowing when and why you might give preference to each of those three parameters.
+When you know why, then you know how.

 EV is named Exposure Value.
 It is the exposure of the camera settings at some ISO, and is assumed to be a proper exposure.
 But in the absolute sense (the EV chart), EV technically does just compute aperture and shutter speed, but it computes with those values that were selected for the specific ISO you are using.
 EV is certainly about some specific ISO situation.
 ISO is a factor that will obviously affect which f/stop and shutter speed values you select to properly expose your photo.
 Just saying "EV 16" has no meaning (other than to describe shutter and aperture equivalent settings).
 We instead might say "EV 16 at ISO 200", which then defines a useful exposure setting.